Public service design

 Parsons DESIS Lab and No Longer Empty asked for help in designing new models for public agency, NYC office of imagination, to promote social innovations and enhancing the community resilience in the Lower East Side(LES) of Manhattan.

 I did field research include interview, ethnographic research in LES and identified focused design inquiry.
-LES is famous as an immigrant area yet it is now becoming known more for the gentrification occurring there.
+LES has a known history as an immigrant area yet it is now becoming popular area for the gentrification.
 The problem our design team identified is not gentrification itself but rather how gentrification has a negative effect on new businesses.
 There are issues of distrust toward newcomers that build on a lack of community acceptance.
 The local community boards may also be too much of a policy routine to allow any empathetic conversations between entrepreneurs with good intentions and locals with open-minds.

 I co-designed a system for a imaginary NYC agency to help solve problem of communication in LES between the residents and new business owners through design charlotte and prototypes.